GoogleChrome/web.dev/src/site/content/en/blog/shape-detection/index.md

 ## Feedback {: #feedback }

-We want to hear about your experiences with the Shape Detection API.
+The Chrome team and the web standards community want to hear about your experiences with the Shape Detection API.

 ### Tell us about the API design {: .hide-from-toc }